Arrive Havana, Cuba

 Trinidad/Cienfuegos | Exploring the Arts

 Depart Trinidad and return to Cienfuegos, where you meet with teachers and students at the Benny Moré Art School, named in honor of the famous Cuban musician.
 Then, attend a Cuban choir performance, getting to know the musicians and singers afterward.
 At Cienfuegos Graphic Workshop, meet young experts who are skilled in the arts of serigraphy and screen-printing before continuing to lunch at a local paladar.
 Continue to your hotel for check in.
-After some time to unwind, enjoy a cocktail reception followed by a performance by the chamber orchestra.
+After some time to unwind, enjoy a performance by the chamber orchestra.
 Later this evening, reflect on your journey with fellow guests at a farewell dinner.

 Depart Santa Clara

 After breakfast at your hotel, transfer to Santa Clara Airport in Santa Clara, where you board your homebound flight.

 Please note that this special, people-to-people program will be different from other programs on which you may have previously participated.
 Abercrombie & Kent USA, LLC operates the people-to-people program to Cuba under a general license issued by the U.S. Department of the Treasury, Office of Foreign Assets Control and, as dictated by U.S. law, all participants are required to adhere to a full-time schedule of activities designed to inform, educate and promote meaningful interaction with the people of Cuba.
 Deviation from this itinerary, even in part, is not permitted.
 Per the general license requirements, this is a full-time program with many inclusions and there will be little to no free time on most days of the program.